SeanShubin/documentation/end-to-end-tests.md

     - always allow
     - only allow for certain reasons
     - never allow
+    - actively remove
 - enumerate what we consider good reasons

 ## Notes
-we are continually adding more e2e test
+we are continually adding more e2e test, not removing them

 what is the tradeoff if we shut them all off